fzehracetin/Image-Inpainting/README.md

 #### Statistical Method
 3. [Statistics of Patch Offsets (2012)](https://github.com/Pranshu258/Image_Completion)

 This method is easy to work, because there is no training process.
 You have to use Python2.
-In Windows I experienced so many problems about PyMaxflow, it was related to Visual C++.
+In Windows I encountered so many erors about PyMaxflow in the installation process, it was related to Visual C++.
 So, I used Ubuntu, it was much smooth.
-I edited code little bit, to work with all images under a directory not a just single image.
+I edited code little bit, to work with all images under a directory not just a single image.
 Code file is under [this directory.](https://github.com/fzehracetin/Image-Inpainting/tree/master/Statistics%20of%20Patch%20Offsets) You must make changes in config.py.
 Code is very interwined with this file.
 So I didn't break this connection between them.

+If you have any question about this methods don't hesitate to ask me.
+Good luck! :stars: